stimulusreflex/stimulus_reflex/README.md

 ## 💙 Support

-Your best bet is to ask for help on Discord before filing an issue on Github.
+Your best bet is to ask for help on Discord before filing an issue on GitHub.
 We are happy to help, and we ask people who need help to come with all relevant code to look at.
 A git repo is preferred, but Gists are fine, too.
-If you need an MVCE template, try [this](https://github.com/leastbad/stimulus_reflex_harness).
+If you need a template for reproducing your issue, try [this](https://github.com/leastbad/stimulus_reflex_harness).

 Please note that we are not actively providing support on Stack Overflow.
 If you post there, we likely won't see it.